coderJK/Extend-Site-Settings/README.md

 ## Getting Started

-* Download the module, then place this module in drupal folder structure i.e. sites/all/modules/
+* Download the module and rename the folder to "extend_site_setting", then place this module in drupal folder structure i.e. sites/all/modules/
 * Now enable this module from site administrator account.